Guy Colwell: Biography

 In 1986, upon hearing of The Great Peace March for Global Nuclear Disarmament, Colwell took an 18-month leave of absence from Rip Off Press to join what was touted by original Great Peace March organizer David Mixner as a major event in American history.
 While on the GPM, Colwell helped draw route maps for the marchers as well as creating art depicting marchers in their everyday lives.
 His route maps and drawings are part of the Swarthmore College Peace Collection.

-On returning to Rip Off Press, by 1988 relocated to Auburn, California, Colwell became strongly influenced by the great natural beauty and wildlife of the Sierra Mountains.
+On returning to Rip Off Press, by 1988, he relocated to Auburn, California, Colwell became strongly influenced by the natural beauty and wildlife of the Sierra Mountains.
 Nature and animal subject matter would thereafter become much more prominent in his work and inspired a deeper exploration of surrealism.
-Travels throughout Europe on foot with a backpack, and several trips to Africa, have deepened this aspect of the pictures he produces.
-His artwork today is internationally recognized for powerful social commentary.
-The sometimes uncomfortable images he renders with sharp clarity reminiscent of Renaissance master works have received praise from art critics, and have been sought after by collectors who are looking for something more than pleasant wall decorations.
+His artwork today is internationally recognized for its social commentary.
+The images he renders have received praise from art critics, and have been sought after by collectors.

 His 2004 painting, The Abuse, is his depiction of the prisoner abuse at Abu Ghraib prison in Iraq.
 This being Colwell's most controversial work, Lori Haigh, the owner of the San Francisco gallery where it was exhibited received death threats and was physically attacked.
 Her gallery also received damage from unknown persons, causing it to close permanently.